jyarali/auto-gulp/README.md

+### version 2.0.0 released

 # Simple task automation using gulp
-Simple script to convert sass to css and watch js and html files and auto reload browser on file changes.
+Simple script to convert sass to css and watch js, css and html files then auto reload browser on file changes.

+version 2.0.0 :
+- auto minify css files
+- added sourcemaps to css
+- auto minify js files
+- auto inject js, css files to index.html
+- compressed files will be in ./dist folder (created on run)

 ## How to run
 1. clone this repo